kevinhooke/SpringPropertiesExamples/README.md

 # SpringPropertiesExamples
 Simple examples using different approaches to supporting properties in Spring Framework based applications.

-##SpringPropertyPlaceholderExample
+##SpringPropertyPlaceholderExampleApp1
-Uses a PropertyPlaceholderConfigurer to inject properties into:
+XML config with PropertyPlaceholderConfigurer to inject properties a bean

-1. bean located with component-scan using @Value and SpEL
+## SpringPropertyPlaceholderExampleApp2
-2. xml declaration for bean using property placeholders in xml config
+XML config but using component-scan and context:property-placeholder

-Uses a util:properies bean, injects property into
+##SpringBooktPropertiesExmapleApp1

-3. bean using @Value and SpEL to reference the properties bean
+Java based config with a Spring Boot app, using @PropertySource and @Value to inject properties from property files as well as system properties and env variables